jakubgros/LunchIT/README.md

 LunchIT
 ========

-LunchIT is a mobile app which serves for group food ordering from restaurants, which are not supporting it and the orders are accepted only through phone call.
-It was created to enhance a process of ordering lunches in a company.
-The proces before was done manually through emails and was very inconvenient when the company grown.
+LunchIT is a mobile app which serves for group food ordering from restaurants, which are not providing a web interface and the orders are accepted only through a phone call.
+It was created to half-automate a process of ordering lunches in a company.
+The proces before was done manually through emails and was very inconvenient when the company has grown.

 How it works?
 =======